(previously known as Coesyra triptycha)

 The caterpillars probably live in galleries of silk, frass, and soil between two joined leaves in leaf litter, and pupate in a silk coccoon in amongst the litter.

-The adult moth of this species has cream forewings with bold dark brown markings.
+The adult moth of this species has cream forewings with variable bold dark brown markings.
 The hindwings are brown.
 The wingspan is about 1.5 cms.